wendyverdonk93/docs/README.md

 - Use our API Reference, SDKs, and wrappers.
 - Get support.

-To run this project, you will need to install Hugo CMS.
+To build this project, you need to install the Hugo static site generator.
 See Hugo – [Installing](https://gohugo.io/getting-started/installing/).

-Then, clone this repository.

-If you want to suggest an improvement, [create a pull request](https://github.com/MultiSafepay/docsv2/pulls), or email the Integration Team at <integration@multisafepay.com>
+If you want to suggest an improvement, [create a pull request](https://github.com/MultiSafepay/docsv2/pulls), or email the Docs Team at <docs@multisafepay.com>

 We'll send you a MultiSafepay t-shirt in thanks!

 ## Support
 For support, create an issue in this repository or email the Integration Team at <integration@multisafepay.com>